 - Only the personal alcohol licence holder or his/her nominated representative over the age of 18 years will be able to sell alcohol during a Farmers’ Market.

 - Ad hoc inspections will be undertaken by Stafford Borough Council Regulatory Services to ensure compliance.
-Failure to comply with above conditions concerning the sale of alcohol may lead to prosecution and exclusion from future Farmers’ Markets.
+Failure to comply with the above conditions concerning the sale of alcohol may lead to prosecution and exclusion from future Farmers’ Markets.